bdunderscore/modular-avatar/docs~/docs/reference/parameters.md

 If you select Animator Only, the parameter will not be added to the Expressions Parameters list.
 However, it will still be able to rename the parameter in question, as described below.

 The Prefix setting is used when this parameter prefix is set in a PhysBones or Raycast component.
+These components generate multiple parameters with the prefix at the start, so this allows you to configure them all at once.
 As with Animator Only, this will not be added to the Expressions Parameters list.

 ### Renaming parameters